fedot/extjs-templates-bundler/README.md

 -----------------

 People who tired of writing your complex templates withing Controllers/Views/Components (JavaScript files).
-Those interested in using sencha-sdk-tools for application packaging and combining Templates within
+Those interested in using sencha-sdk-tools for application packaging and combining Templates with application code for deployment.

 Install
 -------